kyumina/match_python/readme.txt

-Important file is dmtest.py and match.csv.
-Other file is not important.
+dmtest.py is matching main program. csvfile is matchdata.